 According to Ofcom in October 2013, superfast broadband is now available to almost three quarters of UK homes.
 If fibre broadband is available in your area, it is important that you make the right choice of ISP and fibre broadband service to make the most of this new technology.
-As shown on BT Openreach’s website, many ISPs offer fibre broadband services.
+Many ISPs offer fibre broadband services.
 Typically, minimum contract lengths range from 12 to 18 months so please consider your choice with care.

 Given that fibre broadband prices change almost daily and that services are offered by a great many ISPs, we have focused (below) on popular options or options where we have had particularly good experience.

 Consider your expected usage, as unlimited packages may have benefits

 It is important to consider your expected usage of fibre services.
 Some fibre services offered by ISPs limit monthly usage overall, or at peak time, and these are generally cheaper.
 For example, BT's cheapest fibre service has a monthly allowance of 40 GB.
 While restricted usage may suit certain users, unlimited packages eliminate the concerns of exceeding a monthly allowance so that you are free to get the most from a fibre broadband connection.

 As described in our Why you need superfast broadband page, fibre broadband unlocks a range of exciting services for broadband users previously limited by relatively slow speeds.
 Suddenly, a mass of bandwidth-intensive services become more easily available, including: